 A comment will appear on your transcript indicating the withdrawal and the date.

 Refer to our Registration Dates for exact dates:

 Week 1: 0% assessment

 Week 2: 25% assessment

 Week 3: 50% assessment

 Week 4 through the last day of classes (before Final Exams week): 100% assessment

-Continuous Registration is a special status for which graduate students may register in place of credit-bearing courses any semester they are attending Colorado State University, in order to remain admitted to and affiliated with the University.
+Continuous Registration is a special status graduate students may register for in place of credit-bearing courses any semester they are attending Colorado State University, in order to remain admitted to and affiliated with the University.
 Continuous Registration gives you access to the library, campus computer services, etc. There is a $150.00 fee charged for Continuous Registration, as well as the $25 University Technology Fee.
-The student will need to register for the course “CR” through RAMweb.
-For more information, contact the Graduate School at email@example.com or at 970-491-6817.
+The student will need to register for the course through RAMweb.
+For more information, contact the Graduate School.